 It was a no-win situation.

-I spent a lot of time with him over the last year, John Maher going out to see him again this coming weekend.
+And I tell you this, Sean, I spent a lot of time with him over the last year, John Maher going out to see him again this coming weekend.

-But the young man said that, hey, if I had to make a he is, he said I had to make a decision.
+But the young man said that, hey, if I had to make it, he said, I had to make a decision.

-The decision was either to protect my men or take the risk, they were going to get killed.
+The decision was either to protect my men or take the risk they were going to get killed.

 This platoon would have gone home in 30 days, and Clint was determined that none of them would go home in body bags.

-And Clint told me that had he been wrong and not pull the trigger, had not ordered his men, actually, Clint never even saw the motorcycle.
+And Clint told me that had he been wrong and not pulled the trigger and not ordered his men.

-He was far enough away from it, he didn't see it.
+He was far enough away from it.

-But if his men had not fired and he'd been wrong and they'd been taken out, he told me he would have lived in a prison that was far worse than the prison that they put him in, because that prison, knowing that his men's blood were on his hands, would have would have haunted him for the rest of his life.
+He told me he would have lived in a prison that was far worse than the prison that they put him in because that prison, knowing that his men's blood were on his hands, would have haunted him for the rest of his life.

-We've got to put an end to it.
+And we've got to put an end to it.

 We've got to stop it.

-And we have to improve good order and discipline and morale in the military, and President Trump can do that by freeing Clinton now and wiping away this crap with Eddie with uh Eddie Gallagher and Matt Goldstein and do it now, Mr. President.
+And President Trump can do that by freeing Clinton now and wiping away this crap with Eddie Gallagher and Matt Goldstein and do it now, Mr. President.

-I I don't think I can say it any better.
+I don't think I can say it any better.

-Will you please send my best wishes, my thoughts, my prayers to Clint Lawrence, and uh I'll do my very best.
+Will you please send my best wishes, my thoughts, my prayers to Clint Lawrence, and I'll do my very best.

 Sean, we're trying to get a million copies out.

-We set it down at 299 on the ebook.
+We set it down at $2.99 on the e-book.

-All right, I appreciate it.
+I appreciate it.

 I agree completely.